jmderic/sphinx_covid/website/methodology/DataSource.rst

 The data is aggregated from many sources and the details of gathering and posting the specific data items may vary from one jurisdiction to another.
+The `Hopkins github site
+<https://github.com/CSSEGISandData/COVID-19>`_ details many of these
+issues.

 Also, many jurisdictions have experienced issues with their data gathering and posting.
-The extent to which they have corrected their historical issues may well be variable.
+Further, the gathering and posting protocols have evolved on a per jurisdiction basis.
+The extent to which jurisdictions have corrected their historical issues and their protocol changes is variable.

-For example, the `Orange County covid website`__ had long warned of issues with the CalREDIE reporting system; while those issues appear to have been cured on 8/12/20, the extent to which prior values are corrected is unknown.
+For example, the `Orange County covid website`__ had long warned of issues with the CalREDIE reporting system; while those issues appear to have been cured as of 8/12/20, the extent to which prior values are corrected is unknown.

 __ https://occovid19.ochealthinfo.com/coronavirus-in-oc

-Another example is :doc:`San Antonio, TX </locs_autoX/BexarTX>`.
+Another set of examples is common to :doc:`San Antonio, TX
+</locs_autoX/BexarTX>` and :doc:`Manhattan (NYC), NY
+</locs_autoX/NewYorkNY>` and potentially several/many more as we add
+jurisdictions:

-For Daily Cases and Daily Deaths, there appears to be an outlier datapoint in mid and late July, repectively.
-Those appear to be more of a reporting artifact than a reflection of the activity for the specific day.
+    For Daily Cases and/or Daily Deaths, there are one or more outlier datapoints.
+The outlier appears to be more of a reporting artifact than a reflection of the activity for the specific day.
+    Feel free to tweet any corrections to this observation.